The Beginner's Guide to Rabbit Care

 How to Pet Your Rabbit

 The best way to gain a rabbit’s trust is to interact with them on their level.
 Simply sit on the floor with your rabbit.
 Be quiet and still, letting your rabbit come to you.
 Sudden movements will cause your bunnies to run, as they get scared easily.
-As long as you regularly sit with them regularly and are patient, they will become curious and warm to you.
+As long as you regularly sit with them and are patient, they will become curious and warm to you.
 You can encourage this by offering them treats when building this trust.

 Rabbits are social, and so do enjoy interaction and petting.
 Most will like to be stroked on top of their heads and behind their ears.
 So when your rabbit has warmed to you and is calm, start by petting them in these areas.